 Value investing is an investment philosophy that has been extensively discussed and examined at least since the days of Ben Graham, who popularized it as a discipline in the 20s and 30s.
 While there are some who are dismissive of its advantages as a long-term strategy, the historical evidence is compellingly clear: Cheap stocks beat expensive stocks over time (see our simulation study as an example).
 Of course, on a relative performance basis, value can be excruciatingly painful.

 In academia, scholars have gone to great lengths to determine which processes and variations on the value philosophy are most effective.
 Yet the high-performance strategies identified in academic research are typically not available in the real-world marketplace.
 There are a number of reasons why this is the case, but they typically boil down to career-risk incentives, scale, and branding.
-A common mistake by financial service consumers is to focus solely on fees and branding, but little on process.
+A common mistake by financial service consumers is to focus solely on fees and branding, but little on the process.
 However, while branding is of questionable usefulness, and fees and scale should be considered–process also matters.
 Here we document how three core elements of portfolio construction can directly affect the historical returns associated with generic value investing strategies (we’ve conducted a similar analysis on momentum):

 - Number of stocks

 - The number of stocks matters: more concentration increases gross returns

 - Holding period matters: more frequent rebalancing increases gross returns (not as much as momentum, however)